nwtime/ntpwww/content/en/support/servers/_index.md

 #### Adding, Modifying, or Deleting your Server Entry

-To add a time server, modify, or delete an existing time server entry, email the following details to the [webmaster](mailto:webmaster@nwtime.org).
+To add a Time Server, modify, or inactivate an existing Time Server entry, email the following details to the [webmaster](mailto:webmaster@nwtime.org).
 Click an Item entry for a full description.

 | Item | Value | Required |
 | ----- | ----- | ----- |